-- Identify areas or ways to increase profit
+- Identify ways to increase profit

-- Analyse customer behavior
+- Analyse customer behaviour

-- Compare data with competing businesses
+- Compare data with competitors

-- Track company performance
+- Track performance

-- Optimise company operations
+- Optimise operations

-- Predict success of new ventures
+- Predict success

-- Identify market trends
+- Spot market trends

-- Identify any business issues or problems
+- Discover issues or problems

 Example of an economic indicators dashboard, showing the long-term drivers of the US economy.

 Now branch managers can identify clients that may have a change in investment needs.
 And leadership can track if a region's performance is above or below average and click in to see the branches that are driving that region's performance.
 This leads to more opportunities for optimisation along with better customer service for clients.

-Business intelligence tools
+Business intelligence tools and platforms

 One of the more common ways to present business intelligence is through data visualisation.
 Humans are visual creatures and very in tune with patterns or differences in colours.
-Data visualisations present data in a way that is more accessible and understandable.
+Data visualisations show data in a way that is more accessible and understandable.

-Modern analytics platforms like Tableau help organisations address every step in the cycle of analytics: data preparation in Tableau Prep, analysis and discovery in Tableau Desktop, and sharing and governance in Tableau Server or Online.
+Modern analytics platforms like Tableau help organisations address every step in the cycle of analytics: data preparation in Tableau Prep, analysis and discovery in Tableau Desktop, and sharing and governance in Tableau Server or Tableau Online.
 This means that IT can govern data access while empowering more people to visually explore their data and share their insights.

 The future role of business intelligence